flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

     Please be aware that there are certain scenarios that happen during a TCAS RA that affects how flight crews should react depending on the conditions of the flight deck.

     === "AP + FD Engaged"
-        Any vertical mode will revert to `TCAS` in the FMA and the autopilot will fly the TCAS maneuver
+        Any vertical mode will revert to `TCAS` in the FMA and the autopilot will fly the TCAS maneuver.

     === "AP Disengaged / FD Engaged"
         TCAS mode will be engaged and supercede the flight directory guidance.
 Flight crews should ensure they are centered on the pitch bar and bring the vertical speed of the aircraft into the green zone indicated on the vertical speed indicator on the PFD.